miss-mad/chasing-the-sun/README.md

 This weather finder allows a traveler to find the current and future 5-day forecast for any city he or she seeks.
 With simple but aesthetically pleasing html and css/Bootstrap layout, JavaScript powers this app in conjunction with the 3rd party API OpenWeatherMap via a server-side API, fetch.
 Moment.js also makes an appearance and helps the traveler know how many dates in the future the app provides weather data.
 The traveler has a convenient search history list on the left side should they choose to search.

-💡 Remember: A README file acts like a virtual storefront to a repository.
-A high-quality README file explains what your application does and why you used the technologies that you did.
-At a bare minimum, a README needs a title and a short description explaining the what, why, and how of the project.
-Your README might also describe some of the challenges you faced, as well as the features you plan to implement in the future.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
-- What makes your project stand out?

 ## Deployed Application

 https://miss-mad.github.io/weather-finder/